department-of-veterans-affairs/caseflow/client/mocks/webex-mocks/README.md

 step 4: Run command: npm run webex-server

+step 5: If you would like to autogenerate test data, run this command: npm run generate-webex

 \*info: You will recieve all available routes within the terminal under 'Resources'

 \*info: port must be set on a different port to run due to caseflow running on port 3000

-step 5: Open a browser window in chrome and navigate to localhost:3001 [You will get the default page]
+step 5: Open a browser window in chrome and navigate to localhost:3050 [You will get the default page]

+\*info: You can use any api endpoint software you want like Postman, but a good lightweight vs code ext. is [Thunder Client]

 \*info: reference guides
 [https://github.com/typicode/json-server/blob/master/README.md]